 The project is financially supported by Astec Industries and may include a three-month placement at one of Astec’s locations in the USA.

 The University of Edinburgh is committed to equality of opportunity for all its staff and students, and promotes a culture of inclusivity.
 Please see details here: https://www.ed.ac.uk/equality-diversity

 An undergraduate degree in Chemical, Civil or Mechanical Engineering, Physics or a related discipline is essential.

 Minimum entry qualification - an Honours degree at 2:1 or above (or International equivalent) in a relevant science or engineering discipline, possibly supported by an MSc Degree.
 Further information on English language requirements for EU/Overseas applicants.

 Applications are welcomed from self-funded students, or students who are applying for scholarships from the University of Edinburgh or elsewhere.

-Partial funding is provided by the industrial partners.
-The balance of the funding will require the student to secure a suitable scholarship such as an EPSRC DTP CASE Conversion Scholarship or a Principal’s Career Development Scholarship.
+Partial funding is provided by the industrial partner.
+The balance of the funding will require the student to secure a suitable scholarship such as an EPSRC College CASE Conversion Scholarship or an Edinburgh Doctoral College Scholarship.
 EPSRC eligibility requirements apply to the former, i.e., open to Home students or EU students who have been resident in the UK for 3 years.
 Details of scholarship opportunities are available from the supervisors.

 You are encouraged to apply as early as you can as the application may close earlier than the deadline once a sufficient number of applications have been received.